The Colorado Homestead Exemption

 Learn about the Colorado homestead exemption and how it can protect your home equity in bankruptcy.

-Under the Colorado exemption system, homeowners can exempt up to $75,000 of their home or other property covered by the homestead exemption.
-The homestead exemption is $105,000 if the homeowner, his or her spouse, or dependent is disabled or 60 years of age or older.
+Under the Colorado exemption system, homeowners can exempt up to $250,000 of their home or other property covered by the homestead exemption.
+The homestead exemption is $350,000 if the homeowner, spouse, or dependent is disabled or 60 or older.
+In Colorado, spouses cannot double the homestead exemption.

 Example 1.
-If you own a house worth $120,000 and you have a mortgage balance of $80,000, you have $40,000 of equity in the property.
-If you file a Chapter 7 bankruptcy, you can use the Colorado homestead exemption to protect your entire equity.
+If you own a house worth $370,000 and have a mortgage balance of $330,000, you have $40,000 of equity in the property.
+If you file a Chapter 7 bankruptcy, you can use the Colorado homestead exemption to protect all equity.

 In Colorado, the homestead exemption applies to real property, such as your home or condominium.
 It will also protect a mobile home, manufactured home, or house trailer.
 You must occupy the property in order to take advantage of the homestead exemption.

-Can You Use the Federal Bankruptcy Exemptions in Colorado?
+Can I Use the Federal Homestead Exemption in Colorado?

 Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of the state exemptions.
 Colorado is not one of those states.
-If you reside in Colorado you must use the state exemptions.
+If you reside in Colorado, you must use the state exemptions.
+Find out more about choosing the correct bankruptcy exemptions.

-In Colorado the homestead exemption is usually automatic – you don't have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.
-However, with regard to certain older obligations incurred prior to July 1, 1975, the homestead exemption may not be available unless a homestead declaration is recorded.
+In Colorado, the homestead exemption is usually automatic, and you don't have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.
+However, with regard to certain older obligations incurred prior to July 1, 1975, the homestead exemption might not be available unless a homestead declaration is recorded.

-Colorado's homestead exemption is found in the Colorado state statutes at Colorado Revised Statutes § 38-41-201 through § 38-41-209.
+Colorado's homestead exemption is found in the Colorado Revised Statutes § 38-41-201 through § 38-41-209.
 To learn how to find state statutes, check Laws and Legal Research.

 Periodic Adjustments of Colorado Exemption Amounts

-Colorado's exemption amounts, including the homestead exemption, are adjusted periodically to account for inflation.
-You can find Colorado's statutes here.
+Colorado's exemption amounts, including the homestead exemption, are adjusted periodically for inflation.
+You can find Colorado's statutes here or consult a bankruptcy attorney for the current homestead amount.

 Need More Bankruptcy Help?